 Expenses for all other services or supplies eligible under this plan are also covered when they are incurred outside the province where you live, subject to the reimbursement level and all conditions applicable to those expenses.

-Emergency services outside your province/within Canada

-We will pay 100% of the cost of covered emergency services outside your province / within Canada.
-The deductible does not apply to these expenses.
+Emergency services outside your province/within Canada We will pay 100% of the cost of covered emergency services outside your province / within Canada.

 Emergency services outside Canada